 - Be a resident of the state of California if enrolled exclusively in online courses

-Students are only eligible to receive financial aid at one college and/or university each enrollment period, with the exception of scholarships and Board of Governors Fee Waivers.
+Students are only eligible to receive financial aid at one college and/or university each enrollment period, with the exception of scholarships and the Board of Governors Fee Waiver/California College Promise Grant.
 Students attending more than one college and/or university at the same time should check with each institution regarding its rules about scholarship eligibility.
 If a student receives financial aid from more than one college or university during the same enrollment period, they may be ineligible to receive funds and may be required to pay back the money to at least one of the institutions, and may be assigned to the Department of Education for collections.

 Federal regulations require higher education Institutions to disclose information regarding the success of its students in certificate programs that lead to employment.
 The information includes graduation rates, estimated education costs, median debt of students who completed programs and other information designed to help students make better informed choices about colleges and universities they select.
 Please visit the Gainful Employment web page at www.swccd.edu/gainfulemployment for detailed information.

 Financial aid disbursements are made on a regular schedule by the Finance Office (for more information, go to www.swccd.edu/fadisburse).
 Students awarded financial aid will receive “Refund Selection Kit” packet from BankMobile, which will enable them to register their refund preference from the following options:

 - ACH, in which a direct electronic deposit is made to a student’s existing bank account;